-An unintentional "trip" of a circuit breaker may occur if you overload the recreation vehicle and/or campground electrical system.
+A circuit breaker "trip" may occur if you overload the recreation vehicle and/or campground electrical system.
 The amperage rating of individual appliances can be calculated by dividing appliance wattage consumed (normally listed on the appliance) by nominal design voltage (120 for a 120-volt appliance).
 For example: 1200 watts divided by 120-volts equals 10 amps.